-Chapter 9. - Selective calling
+Chapter 9. - Selective Calling

-Some times when you're working with larger groups of people using the same channel, things can get very crowded, very fast.
+Sometimes when you're working with larger groups of people using the same channel, things can get very crowded, very fast.
 To minimize this problem, several methods of blocking out unwanted transmissions on your frequency have developed.
 In general, there are two forms of selective calling in two-way radio systems: Group calling, and individual calling.

-Group calling, as the name suggest, is a one-to-many form of communication.
-Every radio in your working group is configured the same way and any radio will make contact with every other radio in the group.
+Group calling, as the name suggests, is a one-to-many form of communication.
+Every radio in your working group is configured the same way and any radio will contact every other radio in the group.

-Individual calling, some times also known as paging, is a one-to-one form of communication.
+Individual calling, sometimes also known as paging, is a one-to-one form of communication.
 Every radio is programmed with a unique ID code.
 And only by sending out a matching code can you get that radio to open up to your transmissions.

-The BTECH GMRS-V1 features three different ways of group calling:
+The BTECH GMRS-V2 features three different ways of group calling: